Darin Schuler's Necromorph

 Rachelle Taylor found Darin Schuler through the Artist Trust

-www.artisttrust.org, where he had recently won a GAP
+website, www.artisttrust.org, where he had recently won a GAP

 (Grant for Artist Projects) Award and asked him to submit a piece for the show.